Skip to content

 Benefits:

-• Subagents always have the same analysis capabilities
+• Subagents always have the same eleven analysis tools as the main agent.

 Creating a Custom Tool